Longfin Shares Resume Trade Over The Counter, SEC Investigation Still Looms (OTC:LFIN)

 Longfin Shares Resume Trade Over The Counter, SEC Investigation Still Looms

-LongFin Corp (OTC: LFIN) shares were back moving Thursday after the stock resumed trading on the OTC market following a Nasdaq trading halt implemented on April 6.
+LongFin Corp (OTC: LFIN) shares soared 30 percent on Thursday after the stock resumed trading on the OTC market following a Nasdaq trading halt implemented back in April.

 The halt was related to an ongoing SEC investigation charging the company of fraudulent stock sales, but the stock has resumed trading on the OTC market after being delisted from the Nasdaq on Wednesday.